Courses

 EN Foundational Abilities: Creative Expression (FA3)

 This course will provide students with the basic skills needed to design and fabricate their own jewelry and/or small sculptures.
-Offered at the Baltimore Jewelry Center, a metal + jewelry makers-space in Baltimore City, this course will cover piercing, filing, finishing, fabricating, soldering, forming, basic stone setting, and basic embellishment techniques as well as simple clasps.
-Designed for beginning sculpture, metals, or jewelry students, the projects may include a pierced pendant or brooch, a hollow constructed ring, a linked bracelet or necklace with clasp, and a bezel-set pendant or brooch.
+Offered at the Baltimore Jewelry Center, a metal + jewelry makerspace in Baltimore City, this course will cover piercing, filing, finishing, fabricating, soldering, forming, basic stone setting, and basic embellishment techniques, as well as simple clasps.
+Designed for beginning sculpture, metals, or jewelry students, the projects may include a pierced pendant or brooch, a hollow constructed ring, a linked bracelet or necklace with a clasp, and a bezel-set pendant or brooch.
 Students will become familiar with the safety, use, and maintenance of studio equipment and hand tools.
-No prior experience is required for this class.
+No previous experience is necessary.
 Attendance for the first class is mandatory.
+Attendance for the first class is mandatory.
+Course approval will be evaluated following registration in SIS.

 Distribution Area: Humanities